bilelsgh/ranked_retrieval_cs3245/README.txt

 in your program, and discuss your experiments in general.
 A few paragraphs are usually sufficient.

-index.py:
+# index.py:

+## RUN
     To run the index.py user is required to give 3 inputs :
     1) The data folder containing the Reuters training data set provided by NLTK using the -i option
     2) The output dictionary file using the -d option
     2) The output posting list file using the -p option

+## OVERVIEW
-The program create a dictionary and a posting list using the SPIMI Invert algorithm.
+    The program create a dictionary and a set of posting lists using the SPIMI Invert algorithm.
+We create a dummy memory (variable MEMORY at the beginning of the program) to make the use of such an algorithm useful.

+    Thus, after the creation of our index, we obtain two dictionaries and two sets of posting lists that we have to merge.
+To do this, we will linearly scan the two dictionaries and the two set of posting lists line by line and create a new dictionary and a new posting list in memory.

+    When these exceeds MEMORY, we write them to the hard disk and start again with a new dictionary and a new set of posting lists.
+Such a merge is possible because the dictionaries and the posting lists are sorted in the alphabetical order.

+    For each posting list, we use skip pointers that are sqrt(L) spaced (L = length of the posting list).

+## FORMAT
+    In this program we use these formats :

+        - dictionary : {"token": postingListID, ..}

+        - posting list : {postingListID1: { docID1: -1,  docID2: -1 }, postingListID2: ... }

+        For the posting list, the value are dict data structure as it will be faster to know if a docID is in a posting list (instead of using list data structure and the "x in postingList" method that's longer)

+    The output format for a dictionary is :

+        term1 doc_frequency posting_list_ID1

+        term2 doc_frequency posting_list_ID2

+        ...

+        The posting list IDs are nothing more than the offset (position of the read/write pointer within the file) for this line.
+Then, it will be possible to get the docIDS of a posting list without reading the entire posting list by using the seek() function.

+    The output format for a posting list is :

+        doc_IDS1 skip_pointers1

+        doc_IDS2 skip_pointers2

+        ...

+    As we use offset as posting list ID, we don't need to write it in the posting list.

-search.py:
+# search.py:

 To run the search.py, user is required to give 4 inputs.
 1) The dictionary file using the -d option